Doctors, Hospital Find Success Fighting Obesity

 Exercise and Growth Hormone

 No one can deny the favorable results produced by growth hormone injections.
 “When growth hormone is injected, the results are, on average, a 14.4 percent drop in body fat and an 8.8 percent gain in lean muscle mass,” said Campbell.
 “Our study on middle-aged working adults shows that targeting growth hormone with Sprint 8 gets twice the results of injecting growth hormone in body fat loss.”
-For women in particular, one of the most attractive benefits demonstrated by research is the finding that growth hormone thickens skin by 7.1 percent.
-“The skin-thickening benefit means that wrinkles are filled in, and this gives a more youthful appearance that women find motivating,” said Campbell.
+Some of the most attractive benefits demonstrated by research are that exercise-induced HGH burns fat, improves muscle mass and results in better energy levels throughout the day, delivering a more youthful feeling and appearance that is motivating,” said Campbell.

 Before beginning the eight-week Sprint 8 study, the middle-aged research subjects in the King’s Daughters study were required to participate in a one-hour presentation.
 During the presentation Campbell explained that they may get comments about changing their makeup.
 “The skin-thickening potential is very motivating to women and a very real benefit,” said Campbell.
 While Sprint 8 only takes 20 minutes, three days a week, it is an intense exercise program that conditions the aerobic and the anaerobic processes for the heart muscle.
 Because of this intensity, Campbell recommends that individuals get a physician’s exam before starting anaerobic exercise.

 “Sprint 8 can be performed in many different ways,” explained Campbell.
 “One of the best ways to learn Sprint 8 is on your favorite piece of cardio equipment.”